lkirk121/lkirk121.github.io/_posts/2024-11-02-Week-8-How-to-fillet-a-fish.md

 ![fish-on-side](https://www.dropbox.com/scl/fi/ozzib0tqvsprx15qgsbhz/20241102_141814.jpg?rlkey=ywfssvotof7keye5ycu9l1ju4&st=c5t35zs6&raw=1)

 The fish itself looked majestic.
 The face looked strong and powerful.
 The eyes looked clear and focused, the eyes of a hunter.
 The skin was speckled dark and light grey.
 The thick body suggested enormous muscular strength.
 I knew this was one of the most humane ways to recieve a fish, all the same, it felt tragic to lay out the pike on my kitchen counter.
-It was a powerful animal to have laying lengthways on the kitchen counter.
+It was a powerful animal to have on the kitchen counter.

 ![pike](https://www.dropbox.com/scl/fi/z1le02hukxkpcresp5olg/20241102_142117.jpg?rlkey=9n9ye50eh6t053sx8sknxll9b&st=a5bmmpu2&raw=1)